alan-turing-institute/AutisticaCitizenScience/project-management/sprint-reports/sprint-9.md

 ### Conclusions:
-Good progress with wireframing of design feedback from the community Addition of community feedback to created issues by Katharina Kloppenborg Clear process for disseminating of work to the development team is going from strength to strength Development team still demonstrating good channels of communication & positive responses Further prioritisation of user stories needed with clients input Thomas & Daniel are exploring AWS Server so the platform can be deployed - accessed by the community Blue Hat Associates attending daily stand-ups
+Good progress with wireframing of design feedback from the community<br> Addition of community feedback to created issues by Katharina Kloppenborg<br> Clear process for disseminating of work to the development team is going from strength to strength<br>
+Development team still demonstrating good channels of communication & positive responses<br>
+Further prioritisation of user stories needed with clients input<br>
+Thomas & Daniel are exploring AWS Server so the platform can be deployed - accessed by the community<br>
+Blue Hat Associates attending daily stand-ups<br>
-Request to use OH Slack Channel
+Request to use OH Slack Channel<br>
-Further work around OH Data Flow from George Non-Verbal Communicator development work in progress from Paul
+Further work around OH Data Flow from George<br>
+Non-Verbal Communicator development work in progress from Paul<br>

 ### Challenges: